DAOmasons/RuleBook/misc/about.md

 # Grant Ships: An Evolutionary Grants Framework for the Arbitrum Ecosystem

-TLDR: Grant Ships allows multiple teams (aka Grant Ships) to do grant allocation under one DAO's umbrella.
-The sponsor DAO puts grant funds into one pile, then it is split among the multiple teams.
+TLDR: The Grant Ships platform allows multiple teams (aka Grant Ships) to do grant allocation under one DAO's umbrella.
+The sponsor DAO puts grant funds into one fund, then it is split among the multiple teams.

-The Grant Ships platform allows those teams to accept applications and make allocations to chosen recipients.Every transaction recorded on chain and displayed in the app feed.
+The Grant Ships platform allows each Grant Ship operator to accept applications and make allocations to selected recipients.
+Every transaction is recorded on chain and displayed in the application's feed.

 At the end of a funding round, a TCR DAO vote is held.
-In the following round, funding levels for each Ship is proportional to the amount of votes received.
+In the following round, relative funding levels for each Ship are proportional to the amount of votes received.

-Among other features, the game provides an anti-capture mechanism through Hats Protocol, allowing permissions to be revoked and reassigned by the sponsor DAO if needed.
+Key Features:

+- Anti-capture protection through revokable roles using Hats Protocol, allowing sponsor DAO to retain control over funds even while delegating authority to distribute funds.
+- Multi-step allocation process involving Operators and Game Facilitators, using Gitcoin's Allo protocol allocation strategy model under the hood.
+- No direct access to funds by any one actor within the game.
+All distributions are made through the game, according to rules, and recorded and published onchain in a transparent manner.

 ### We appeared on Green Pill and explained the whole thing: